Elijah-1994/computer-vision-rock-paper-scissors/README.md

 This file contains a project called computer vision rock paper scissors where the aim is create a rock-paper scissors games which will compare the user input with the computers choice.
 The computers choice was developed by creating a computer vision system model on teachable-machines.

-Milstone 1 - create the computer vision system
+Milstone 1 - Create the computer vision system

 Teachable-Machine was used to creat the model.
 This consisted of creating four classes which represent Rock,Paper,Scissors and Nothing. for each class I took roughly 1000 images to build the model.